crhamiltonj/vimwiki/Docker.md

 Docker compose is created from two parts

-1. YAML file that describes:
+1. YAML file that describes
    - containers
    - networks
    - volumes
 2. docker-compose used for local dev and test automation

 #### Sample docker-compose.yml